Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 You don’t need to have an electric car lease to pay attention to your battery.

-(It’s that or face having to whack the jump leads out – as this writer had to do at a busy airport after a two-week holiday in Majorca).
+(It’s that or face having to whack the jump leads out).

 If you drive an electric car, you’ll need to take a slightly different approach.
 Though they have 12-volt batteries just like petrol cars, they’re charged differently.
 Just starting the car will operate the charging system.